-My route from Land’s End to John O’Groats was a total distance of about 1,200 miles.
+This is a short story of my Land’s End to John O’Groats walk.
+My route was a total distance of about 1,200 miles.
 I climbed Snowdon and Ben Nevis in snow and Scafell Pike in sunshine.
 I left Land’s End on 17th February 2019 and arrived in John O’Groats on 19th April 2019.
 This was a total of 62 days, and I was able to wild camp on 58 of the nights.

 Recommended reading: Cicerone’s End to End Trail book.